AdobeDocs/document-services/src/pages/pricing/pay-as-you-go.md

 - 500 free Document Transactions per month

-- Access to all 15+ PDF Services including PDF Extract, PDF Accessibility Auto-Tag API, and Document Generation
+- Access to all 15+ PDF Services including PDF Extract, PDF Accessibility APIs, and Document Generation

 - Easy to sign up and create credentials in minutes